 Eastern Leaf-footed Bug (Leptoglossus phyllopus)

-Detailing the identifying qualities of the Eastern Leaf-footed Bug, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Eastern Leaf-footed Bug.